momijineko/Rime-KappaJP/README.md

     #- {accept: period, send: Page_Down, when: has_menu}
 ```

 Welcome everyone to maintain the dictionary of this scheme and submit PRs to me.

-For the inclusion of new words, it will not be included obsolete words<sup>[廃語 - Wikipedia](https://ja.wikipedia.org/wiki/廃語)</sup> and words that may obsoleted in the future (such as some internet buzzwords) in this dictionary.